kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-54-expose-and-secure-workload-with-certificate.md

     </details>
   </div>

-4. Call the secured endpoints of the HttpBin service or the secured Function.
+4. Call the secured endpoints of the HttpBin Service or the secured Function.

   <div tabs>